Ombi-app/Ombi.Docs/docs/info/reverse-proxy.md

     }
 ```

-Once the config file has been created (_and saved_), we need to enable the site.
+Once the config file(s) have been created (_and saved_), we need to enable the site.
 This is done by symlinking the config file into the sites-enabled directory.
-The below commands will achieve this (obviously, replace the `ombi.example.com` sections with whatever names you used for your setup.
+The below commands will achieve this (obviously, replace the `ombi.example.com` sections with whatever names you used for your setup).

-__Linux:__
+=== "Linux"
     `ln -s /etc/nginx/sites-available/ombi.example.com.conf /etc/nginx/sites-enabled/ombi.example.com.conf`

-__Windows:__
+=== "Windows"
     `mklink C:\nginx\conf\sites-enabled\ombi.example.com.conf C:\nginx\conf\sites-available\ombi.example.com.conf`

-We then restart nginx to load the new config file, at which point your system will be listening on [http://ombi.example.com](http://ombi.example.com) for traffic (after you set up certbot, it will change to [https://ombi.example.com](http://ombi.example.com)).
+We then restart nginx to load the new config file, at which point your system will be listening on [http://ombi.example.com](http://ombi.example.com) for traffic.
-__Linux:__
+(If you elect to set up certbot, it will change to [https://ombi.example.com](http://ombi.example.com)).

+=== "Linux"
     `service nginx restart`
-__Windows:__
+=== "Windows"
     `nginx -s reload`

 ***